dennislwm/examprep-saac02/doc/udemy/chapter04.md

 ![Policy evaluation logic](../../img/udemy/Chp04.1.png)

 ---
-## Using an IAM Role to Gran Permissions to Applications Running on EC2
+## Using an IAM Role to Grant Permissions to Applications Running on EC2

 You can use an IAM role to manage temporary credentials for applications that run on an EC2 instance.
 When you use a role, you don't have to distribute long-term credentials, such as sign-in credentials or access keys, to an EC2 instance.